Caterpillar: Chemical defenses

 Plants contain toxins which protect them from herbivores, but some caterpillars have evolved countermeasures which enable them to eat the leaves of such toxic plants.
 In addition to being unaffected by the poison, the caterpillars sequester it in their body, making them highly toxic to predators.
 The chemicals are also carried on into the adult stages.
-These toxic species, such as the cinnabar moth (Tyria jacobaeae) and monarch (Danaus plexippus) caterpillars, usually advertise themselves with the danger colors of red, yellow and black, often in bright stripes (see aposematism).
+These toxic species, such as the cinnabar moth (Tyria jacobaeae) and monarch (Danaus plexippus) caterpillars, usually advertise themselves with the warning colors of red, yellow and black, often in bright stripes.
 Any predator that attempts to eat a caterpillar with an aggressive defense mechanism will learn and avoid future attempts.

 Some caterpillars regurgitate acidic digestive juices at attacking enemies.
 Many papilionid larvae produce bad smells from extrudable glands called osmeteria.